vishnu884/FET-library/README.md

 # PFET Digital Library

-A Collection of Digital Library of both SChematic & Layout using 70nm FET
+A collection of Digital Library of both Schematic & Layout using 70nm FET.
+It is based on Cadence Virtuoso, with minimum pitch size, delay and diffusion breaks.

 ## Library